Wreckage from Air France jet found in Atlantic

 Airbus, the maker of the jet, says no one can know for sure how the crash occurred unless the so-called "black boxes" are found.

 The search has been financed jointly by Air France and Airbus.
-It involves dives to depths of up to 4,000m (13,120ft) with the use of special robots to examine the ocean floor between Brazil and West Africa.'No guarantee'
+It involves dives to depths of up to 4,000m (13,120ft) with the use of special robots to examine the ocean floor between Brazil and West Africa.

 France's Bureau of Investigations and Analysis (BEA) said that parts of the plane had been located by the searchers, led by Woods Hole Oceanographic Institution.